 What she came up with morphed into what’s known today as the Orangetheory Workout.
 The training focuses on five heart rate zones and combines cardio and weights, which Ellen says provides the best metabolic workout you can get.
 High-energy instructors lead the workout and monitor participants’ heart rates, to help them acclimate to their conditioning levels.
 Orangetheory also utilizes equipment to help users achieve the power they’d get in a CrossFit class, but in a nonimpact way.

-Today, Orangetheory Fitness is an international franchise with over 900 studios and 700,000 members in 16 countries.
-Ellen’s now-adult son has gotten in on the action as the owner/operator of two of the company’s most successful franchises.
+Today, Orangetheory Fitness is an international franchise with more than a thousand studios and more than a million members.
 In 2017, Ellen’s company earned the No. 1 spot as the fastest-growing women-owned or -led business from the Women Presidents’ Organization (WPO) and American Express.
-And this year, Orangetheory is on track to generate close to a billion dollars.

 While she never imagined that getting fired from her job would result in one of the fastest-growing businesses in the United States, what motivates Ellen most is seeing firsthand how physical fitness improves overall well-being.
 She believes she’s found her true purpose in life—using her gifts to empower others to be the best version of themselves.
 “Knowing that I’ve had a positive effect on so many individuals is beyond anything I could ever desire to do in this world.”

 To learn more about Ellen’s business, visit OrangetheoryFitness.com.

 Photo: Ian Jacob Photography for Orangetheory Fitness